 Step 3(c): Creating Router Transformation

-Please refer Router Transformation in Informatica article to understand the steps involved in creating it.
+Please refer to Router Transformation article to understand the steps involved in creating it.

 Double click on the Router transformation to add Groups.
 Use Add New Group button to add required groups

 Let us provide the expression or condition for the First group by clicking the arrow button.
-This will open the Expression Editor to write a custom expression.
+It opens the Expression Editor to write a custom expression.
 Here, we want the Customers whose Customer key is Null which means, non-existing records

 For Update group, we have written the expression as Flag = 0 which means, all the existing records